Private Wasserstein Distance: Introduction

-\textbf{Our contributions:} (1)~We theoretically analyze the geometric property in Wasserstein space, design a simple attack towards FedWad, and propose a new defense approach \texttt{TriangleWad};~(2)~TriangleWad is very simple-to-use, fast, accurate and privacy-enhanced.
-Furthermore, it boosts the noisy data detection ability from server side in FL, which is more inline with real world;~(4)~We conduct extensive experiments on both image data and text data, with various applications such as data evaluation, noisy data detection, document similarity analysis, to show generalization ability.
+\textbf{Our major contributions:} (1)~We conduct a comprehensive theoretical analysis of geometric properties within the Wasserstein space, design a distributional attack against FedWad and introduce a novel approach, TriangleWad;(2)TriangleWad is simple and fast, robust to the distributional attack, and it significantly improves the detection of noisy data from the server side in FL, better aligning with real-world requirements;~(3)~We conduct extensive experiments on both image and text datasets, covering a range of applications such as data evaluation, noisy data detection, and word movers distance, demonstrating its strong generalization capabilities.

-\textbf{Organization of the paper:} Sec~\ref{preliminary} provides related work and technical background of Wasserstein distance, its geodesics and interpolating measures.
-Sec~\ref{toyexmaple} provides successful attack towards FedWad and estimation error of Differential Privacy, to show current bottlenecks on both privacy and accuracy.
-In Sec~\ref{methodology}, we formalize TriangleWad with its theoretical insights, then provide complexity and privacy guarantee in Sec~\ref{theorerical}.
-In Sec~\ref{experiments}, we conduct an empirical analysis with different use-cases.